-7.58.
-The Panel has previously found that the additional duties on derivative products qualify as "ordinary customs duties" under Article II:1(b) of the GATT 1994, and thus similarly considers that the country exemptions from these duties relate to "customs duties and charges" in the sense of Article I:1 of the GATT 1994.
-The sense of Article I:1 of the GATT 1994.
-The sense of Article I:1 of the GATT 1994.
-The sense of Article I:1 of the GATT 1994.
-The sense of Article I:1 of the GATT 1994.
-The sense country exemptions apply to products from select countries (i.e. Australia, Argentina, Brazil, the Republic of Korea, Canada, and Mexico) exclusively on the basis of origin.
-Therefore, with respect to the imposition of customs duties, these country exemptions accord an "advantage" to steel and aluminium products from the exempted countries that is not accorded immediately and unconditionally to "like products" originating in non-exempted countries.
-The Panel thus concludes that, by granting country exemptions from the additional duties on derivative products to Australia, Argentina, Brazil, the Republic of Korea, Canada, and Mexico, the United States acted inconsistently with Article I:1 of the GATT 1994.
+7.63.
+The country exemptions for Canada and Mexico relate to the same "customs duties and charges" connected with importation in the sense of Article I:1 of the GATT 1994.355 It is also undisputed that these country exemptions apply to products from select countries (i.e. Canada and Mexico) exclusively on the basis of origin.356 Therefore, with respect to the imposition of customs duties, these country exemptions accord an "advantage" to steel and aluminium products from the exempted countries that is not accorded immediately and unconditionally to "like products" originating in non-exempted countries.357 The Panel thus concludes that, by granting country exemptions from the additional duties to Canada and Mexico, the United States acted inconsistently with Article I:1 of the GATT 1994.